zdila/scratch-link-ble-linux/README.md

-# Scratch Link for BLE devices under Linux
+# Scratch Link for BLE devices under Linux + Intelino library

 This is Scratch Link for BLE devices under Linux.
 For BLE it uses D-Bus.

+It also features Intelino smart train library which is planned to be separated to different project.

-So far has been tested only with Intelino smart train.
+Scratch link has been so far has been only with Intelino smart train.

 ## Installation